Stipe Miocic: UFC Heavyweight Championship

 Miocic eventually faced Werdum at UFC 198 on May 14, 2016.
 He caught Werdum with a short right hook counter while backpedaling away from a flurry of punches in the first round, earning the championship and giving Werdum his first defeat since June 2011.
 He was also awarded a Performance of the Night bonus.

 On September 10, 2016, Miocic made his first title defense at UFC 203 against Alistair Overeem.
 Although he got knocked down early in the fight, he came back quickly and won via knockout in the first round.
 Both participants were awarded Fight of the Night honors.

 Miocic made his second title defense against Junior dos Santos on May 13, 2017, at UFC 211 in a rematch.
 Dos Santos previously beat Miocic by a close unanimous decision at UFC on Fox: dos Santos vs. Miocic in 2014.
-However, this time Miocic started strong and took control of the octagon early.
+This time, Miocic started strong and took control of the octagon early.
 Despite taking hard kicks to the shin, Miocic landed powerful punches with devastating accuracy to drop dos Santos, he then followed up with ground and pound to win the fight via TKO midway through the first round.
 The win also earned Miocic his fourth Performance of the Night bonus award.

 Miocic faced Francis Ngannou on January 20, 2018, at UFC 220.
 The fight was anticipated as one of the most exciting in UFC history, and Miocic openly felt disrespected because he never received the amount of promotion and support Ngannou did from UFC.
 Miocic dominated Ngannou for five rounds using strikes with clinch or ground control following takedowns, winning by unanimous decision and breaking the record for most consecutive title defenses for the heavyweight championship with his third successful defense.
 When he was announced as the winner, instead of the usual practice, he took the belt from Dana White and had his coach Marcus Marinelli put it around him.
 Miocic received congratulations from both the President Kolinda Grabar-Kitarović and Prime Minister of Croatia Andrej Plenković.